Mug-Costanza/ChessRouletteServer/README.md

 ### Chess Roulette Server

-To run, copy the repo and run "npm start".
+To run, copy the repo, install dependencies, and run "npm start".

 The full game is here: https://github.com/Mug-Costanza/ChessRoulette